 The winner and runner up from each semi-final will go forward to represent the region at the North West Young Chef Competition Final.
 There will also be two “wild card” entries which will be chosen at the judges discretion.

-2016’s Winner was Daniela Tucci from The Art School in Liverpool.
-Read about her success and the next stage of her culinary journey.
+2017’s Winner was Thomas Reeves from L’Enclume.
+Read about his success here and the next stage of his culinary journey.

 The winner will become the North West Young Chef of the Year, and gain automatic entry into the semi-final of the Craft Guild of Chef’s National Young Chef Competition.
-The winner will also receive £500 cash prize, a demo slot at Northern Restaurant and Bar Live 2017, a set of Robert Welch professional knives, and a portable induction hob courtesy of CHR, and an overnight stay at the stunning Mere Hotel and Spa in Cheshire.
+The winner will also receive £500 cash prize, a demo slot at Northern Restaurant and Bar Live 2019, a set of Robert Welch professional knives, a portable induction hob courtesy of CHR, and an overnight stay at the stunning Mere Hotel and Spa in Cheshire.

 “Ask any past competitor and they’ll tell you how beneficial it has been to be part of this competition.
 Supported and judged by the Region’s leading Chefs, it’s a valuable experience that will develop your skills and stand out on your C.V.”